-General Remarks

-The subjects are located in Elgin, where surrounding properties are of a mixed design, vintage and character.
-Adequate lo education and transport facilities are available. cal shopping,

-The property has been altered with the removal of an internal wall providing an open plan kitchen diner and it should be connecessary permissions have been obtained. nfirmed that all

-At the time of inspection the property was found to be in a condition generally consistent with age and type of construction, of the property are aging and likely to require attention. but some elements
+General Remarks The subjects are located within the Burghead area of Elgin where surrounding properties are of mixed design, vintage and character.
+Adequate local shopping, educational and transport facilities are available.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some wo of repair and maintenance are required. orks Some materials within the property may have an asbestos content including the corrugated cement sheet covering to the garage roof.
+We not tested these materials and are not acting as Licensed Asbestos Inspectors.
+These materials should be left undisturbed until advice is obtained from a Licensed Specialist. have Essential Repairs Not applicable.
+Estimated cost of essential repairs Not applicable.

-Essential Repairs

-None.

-Estimated cost of essential repairs Nil

 Retention recommended?
-Yes X No

-Retention amount Nil

-Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider
+Yes X No Retention amount Not applicable.
+Comment on Mortgageability The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+Valuation Market value in present condition £ 225,000 Market value on completion of essential repairs £ nsurance reinstatement value £ \(\frac{465,000}{2}\) to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) s a reinspection necessary?]
+No

-Valuation

-Market value in present condition £ 230,000

-Market value on completion of essential repairs £

-Insurance reinstatement value £ 540,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
-Yes X No